5 min read By Mike VanVickle

 Understand what an ASHRAE Level 2 energy audit involves, what auditors examine, typical timeline, and how to prepare your building for the audit process.

 For most Oregon building owners navigating the Building Performance Standard, an ASHRAE Level 2 energy audit is a required step toward compliance.
 However, many property managers and owners have never experienced a comprehensive building audit before.
-Understanding what the audit involves, what auditors will examine, how long the process takes, and how to prepare your building can reduce uncertainty and help ensure a smooth, valuable audit process.
+Understanding what the audit involves, what auditors will examine, how long the process takes, how to prepare your building, and what to expect after completion can reduce uncertainty and help ensure a smooth, valuable audit process.

 What Is an ASHRAE Level 2 Energy Audit?

-The ASHRAE Level 2 energy audit is defined by ASHRAE Standard 100 (Energy Audits of Commercial Buildings), adapted with Oregon-specific amendments for the Building Performance Standard.
-Unlike a Level 1 audit (a basic walkthrough document review) or a Level 3 audit (a detailed engineering analysis with invasive testing), a Level 2 audit strikes a balance between comprehensive assessment and practical cost-effectiveness.
+The ASHRAE Level 2 energy audit is defined by ASHRAE Standard 211-2018 (Energy Audits of Commercial Buildings), adapted with Oregon-specific amendments for the Building Performance Standard under ORS 330.135.
+Unlike a Level 1 audit (a basic walkthrough document review typically taking 1-2 days) or a Level 3 audit (a detailed engineering analysis with invasive testing taking weeks or months), a Level 2 audit strikes a balance between comprehensive assessment and practical cost-effectiveness.

 The primary purpose of a Level 2 audit is to identify cost-effective energy efficiency improvements and opportunities for better building performance.
 The audit culminates in a detailed written report with energy savings estimates, implementation costs, and payback periods for each recommended improvement.

-For Oregon BPS compliance specifically, the audit serves the additional purpose of documenting your building’s current energy performance status and identifying what improvements are needed (if any) to meet the applicable energy performance standard.
+For Oregon BPS compliance specifically, the audit serves the additional critical purpose of documenting your building’s current energy performance status and identifying what improvements are needed to meet the applicable energy performance standard by the regulatory deadline.
+The audit also generates the data needed to complete Form Q—the official documentation submitted to the Oregon Department of Energy certifying BPS compliance status.

 What Does an Auditor Actually Examine?

 A Level 2 audit involves comprehensive examination of your building’s major systems and operational practices.
-Here’s what qualified energy auditors typically assess:
+Here’s the specific breakdown of what qualified energy auditors typically assess, and why each area matters for compliance and energy performance.

-HVAC Systems (Heating, Ventilation, and Air Conditioning) Auditors evaluate your building’s primary heating and cooling systems.
-They examine equipment age and condition, check refrigerant levels, inspect ductwork for leaks, assess thermostat programming and operation, and evaluate the efficiency of equipment relative to current standards.
+HVAC Systems (Heating, Ventilation, and Air Conditioning) Auditors evaluate your building’s primary heating and cooling systems in detail.
+They examine equipment age and condition, refrigerant types and charge levels, ductwork for leaks (measured with duct blaster testing in some cases), thermostat programming and operation, outdoor air damper function, equipment efficiency ratings against current standards, and system operation throughout different seasons.
 Many buildings operate HVAC systems that are significantly oversized for current occupancy levels or have settings that could be optimized without sacrificing comfort.
+Rooftop units from the 2000s or earlier are often prime candidates for replacement or recomissioning, with typical savings of 20-35% on heating/cooling costs.

 Lighting Systems The lighting audit assesses both fixture types and operational practices.
-Auditors identify opportunities to upgrade to LED lighting (if not already done), evaluate lighting controls and scheduling, and assess whether lighting levels exceed actual needs.
-For many buildings, lighting represents one of the largest energy consumption categories and often has excellent improvement opportunities.
+Auditors identify opportunities to upgrade to LED lighting (which uses 60-75% less energy than older fluorescent or incandescent fixtures), evaluate lighting controls and scheduling, assess whether lighting levels exceed actual needs, and examine whether occupancy sensors or daylight harvesting could reduce consumption.
+For many buildings, lighting represents one of the largest energy consumption categories (typically 15-25% of total) and often has excellent improvement opportunities with payback periods of 2-5 years.

-Insulation and Building Envelope Auditors review insulation levels in walls, ceilings, and basements.
-They assess window and door conditions, check for air leakage, and evaluate the overall tightness of the building envelope.
+Insulation and Building Envelope Auditors review insulation levels in walls, ceilings, basements, and attic spaces.
+They assess window and door conditions, check for air leakage (sometimes using blower door testing), and evaluate the overall tightness of the building envelope.
 Buildings with poor envelope performance lose conditioned air to the outdoors, forcing HVAC systems to work harder and consume more energy.
+In Oregon’s climate, envelope improvements often pay for themselves in 5-10 years through reduced heating costs.

 Water Heating Systems The hot water systems are evaluated for efficiency, insulation, temperature settings, and opportunities for demand reduction.
-Buildings with excessive hot water consumption due to leaky fixtures or oversized systems often have significant savings potential through relatively simple fixes.
+Buildings with excessive hot water consumption due to leaky fixtures or oversized systems often have significant savings potential through relatively simple fixes—insulating hot water pipes, upgrading to low-flow fixtures, or installing point-of-use water heaters in remote areas.
+Annual hot water costs for a typical mid-size commercial building run $8,000-$15,000, so even 20-30% reductions add up quickly.

 Building Controls and Automation Auditors assess your building management system, programmable thermostats, and automated building controls.
 Many buildings have control systems that could be better calibrated or programmed to operate more efficiently.
-Sometimes simple recalibration can significantly improve building performance.
+Sometimes simple recalibration of setpoints, schedules, or reset logic can significantly improve building performance without capital investment.
+The auditor will pull trend data from your BAS if one exists (a high-value data source that often reveals operating inefficiencies not visible otherwise).

 Operational and Maintenance Practices Beyond physical systems, auditors assess how your building is actually operated and maintained.
-They review maintenance logs, interview building staff about operational challenges, and identify opportunities for operational improvements that require little or no capital investment.
+They review maintenance logs, interview building staff about operational challenges, identify opportunities for operational improvements that require little or no capital investment, and assess whether maintenance protocols are contributing to or preventing efficiency.
+Buildings with well-maintained HVAC systems typically operate 10-15% more efficiently than buildings with deferred maintenance.

-Plug Loads and Appliances For office buildings and retail properties, auditors may assess office equipment, refrigeration, and other plug-connected loads.
-They’ll identify opportunities to reduce phantom loads, upgrade to more efficient equipment, or modify how equipment is used.
+Plug Loads and Appliances For office buildings and retail properties, auditors may assess office equipment, refrigeration, cooking equipment, and other plug-connected loads.
+They’ll identify opportunities to reduce phantom loads (equipment drawing power when not in use), upgrade to ENERGY STAR certified equipment, or modify how equipment is used.

 The Physical Audit Process